mrspeaker/Omega500/README.md

 Canvas/DOM container:

 The `canvas` property to sets the game canvas: can be a CSS selector to either the canvas element you want to use, or the containing element you want the canvas to be created inside of.
 Defaults to `"body"`.
-If an explicit width or height is set on the canvas element this will be used, otherwise it will use the values passed in - or defualt to 400x250.
+If an explicit width or height is set on the canvas element this will be used, otherwise it will use the values passed in - or default to 400x250.

 ## Screen
 [/screens/Screen.js](https://github.com/mrspeaker/Omega500/blob/master/%CE%A9/screens/Screen.js)